leocode/nest-tx/README.md

   async save() {
     await this.transactionManager.withTransaction(async (tx) => {
       /**
-       * NOTE: Usually you should write code like this in separate repository class -
+       * NOTE: Usually you should write code like this in a separate repository class -
-       * it's written here for example brevity.
+       * it's written here for the example brevity.
        */
       const manager = getEntityManagerFromTypeORMTransaction(tx);